ciresdem/cudem/docs/dem_examples/northern_wa/northern_wa.md

 ## Fetch common datasets

 Use the [fetches](/docs/fetches.md) command to download common datasets.
 Use the `-H` switch to fetch data in multiple threads.
+The fetched data will be located in the current working directory in a directory named after the fetch module.

 ### Bathymetry
 #### HydroNOS